 No 'Tail of the Dragon' in Sight

-10 Incredible Driving Roads You’ve Never Heard Of
+10 Incredible Driving Roads in the USA

 Few countries in the world can claim the geographical accolades that the United States can.
 We are a country flanked by the two largest oceans in the world and contained on either side by coastal mountain ranges.
-In the middle, there’s hundreds of thousands of lakes, rivers and canyons.
+In the middle, there are hundreds of thousands of lakes, rivers and canyons.
 And, with the introduction of the Interstate Highway System in 1956, Eisenhower’s proposed 41,000 miles of road made it infinitely easier to traverse our expansive country and see all those natural wonders.

 By design, the interstate highways were meant to make the idea of traveling across the States more attractive, and also make evacuations from large cities easier (just in case the plot of Red Dawn played out).
 Apex-hunting and pulse-quickening drives were not on Ike’s agenda, but if there’s one thing all those (now easily accessible) lakes, rivers and canyons lay down, it’s unbelievable natural contours for perfect driving roads, as if Mother Nature herself is a speed freak.
 If you find yourself driving cross country on the interstate, make sure you set aside some time to take a detour on one of these hidden asphalt gems before you get to your “Point B.”